jlevy/superanalyze/README.md

 - Evaluating the rigor of the claims and if the evidence supports it

-- Visualizing these in some way.
+- Visualizing these in the document in a way that lets you drill down and see the assessments and whether you believe them

-Our belief is that
+The design is based on three key beliefs:

 1. **Automatic, easier deep analysis:** While establishing absolute truth of statements is very hard, there *are *many statements are arguments that are easy to evaluate for